Levilutz/kube-ecr-login/README.md

 * The main container, which runs `main_entrypoint.sh`.
 * The sidecar container, which proxies the cluster's kubernetes API.

 The sidecar enables our script to modify the cluster it lives in. `kubectl` can 'magically' configure itself for the cluster in this case, and `proxy` proxies the external cluster to port 8080 on the pod.
-Containers in a pod share a host IP and ports, so the other container can freely connect to `localhost:8080` (the default) and execute its actions.
+Containers in a pod share a host IP and ports, so the main container can freely connect to `localhost:8080` (the default) and execute its actions.

 The main container goes through four small steps:
 1. Validates `kubectl` can connect to the cluster.